Summary

 Conclusion: Build Shopify Reports Quickly

 Know how to use an API in Google Sheets for your ecommerce needs.
 Google Sheets is a web-based spreadsheet app that provides an easy way to analyze data.
-With the help of Google Sheets add-ons, you can use external APIs and automate reporting.
+With the help of Google Sheets extensions, you can use external APIs and automate reporting.

 You’re wasting time manually importing and exporting data.
 If you’re an entrepreneur or analyst, automated reporting with updates through APIs makes lives easier.